100% tax compliance with smart e-Invoicing 100% tax compliance with smart e-Invoicing

 VIRs 5 crore01.08.202310/2023 - Central Tax

-The taxpayers must comply with e-invoicing in FY 2022-23 and onwards if their e invoice limit or turnover exceeds the specified limit in any financial year from 2017-18 to 2021-22.
-Also, the aggregate turnover will include the turnover of all GSTINs under a single PAN across India.
+For example, taxpayers must comply with e-invoicing in FY 2022-23 and onwards if their Annual Aggregate Turnover (AATO) exceeds the specified limit in any financial year from 2017-18 to 2021-22.
+The aggregate turnover will include the turnover of all GSTINs under a single PAN across India.

 If the turnover in the last FY was below the threshold limit but it increased beyond the threshold limit in the current year, then e-Invoicing would apply from the beginning of the next financial year i.e. FY 2023-24.